marceloabk/Magic-Price/README.md

 Faça a pesquisa do preço do seu deck de Magic: The Gathering em algumas lojas brasileiras.

+Eng: Search for the price of your Magic: The Gathering deck in some Brazilian stores.

 Software desenvolvido em [Electron](https://electron.atom.io/).

 ### Lojas atualmente contempladas